Werner Kern (chemist)

 Werner Kern (February 9, 1906 in Tiengen, southern Black Forest - January 18, 1985) was a German chemist.

 Life

 Kern studied from 1924 to 1928 chemistry and physics in Freiburg and Heidelberg.
 The promotion took place in 1930 Hermann Staudinger, at which the habilitation on "The Poylacrylsäure, a model of the protein," followed.
-After a period in industrial research, he became in 1946 professor at the Johannes Gutenberg University of Mainz called in, where he retired 1974th Core was in 1971 with Victor Günter Schulz of the first winner of the Hermann Staudinger price of the Gesellschaft Deutscher Chemiker.
+After a period in industrial research, he became in 1946 professor at the Johannes Gutenberg University of Mainz called in, where he retired 1974th Kern was in 1971 with Victor Günter Schulz of the first winner of the Hermann Staudinger price of the Gesellschaft Deutscher Chemiker.